sparkbox/standard/security/devices.md

 With iPhone 5s and greater, Apple has implemented Touch ID.
 Once a 6 or greater passcode has been set, Touch ID is absolutely acceptable.

+### Face ID
+With iPhone X and greater, Apple has implemented Face ID.
+Once a 6 or greater passcode has been set, Face ID is absolutely acceptable.

 ### Setting Passcode Activation Period
 Passcode activation period is the time after which an idle iPhone or iPad will require a passcode.
 This can be set by:

-1. Settings -> Touch ID & Passcode
+1. Settings -> Touch ID/Face ID & Passcode
 2. Require Passcode
 3. Choose a time of _After 5 minutes_ or less.

-Enabling _Use Touch ID for iPhone Unlock_ and _Use Touch ID for iTunes & App Store_ within Settings -> Touch ID & Passcode results in a _Required Passcode_
+Enabling _Use Touch ID/Face ID for iPhone Unlock_ and _Use Touch ID/Face ID for iTunes & App
+Store_ within Settings -> Touch ID & Passcode results in a _Required Passcode_
 of _Immediately_.
 This is great!

 ### Capturing Status

-1. Settings -> Touch ID & Passcode (Note: Touch ID is only available on 5s and newer)
+1. Settings -> Touch ID/Face ID & Passcode (Note: Touch ID is only available on 5s and newer; Face ID is available on the X or newer)
 2. Capture a [screen shot][iOS Screenshot] of which includes _Turn Passcode Off_ and _Require Passcode_.